 No baby sitter needed slow cooker–> Programmable slow cooker

 Depending upon how long you’re gone for the day and how hot your slow cooker cooks, you might find it over cooks.
-Because my sweet mother lives up the road, I’ve often dropped off my slow cooker so she could turn it off for me, but now that I’ve discovered from our affiliate partner Amazon this little programmable slow cooker (isn’t that the coolest thing ever), I won’t have to try and fit putting my slow cooker in day care while I’m gone.
+Because my sweet mother lives up the road, I’ve often dropped off my slow cooker so she could turn it off for me, but now that I’ve discovered my beloved Instant Pot (isn’t it the coolest thing ever), I won’t have to try and fit putting my slow cooker in day care while I’m gone.

 My picky seven-year-old will eat these slow cooker cabbage rolls with gusto and it’s even better the second day.

 Combine rice, egg, liquid, onion, garlic, beef, salt, and seasonings in large bowl.
 Tip: If you want more veggies, try grated carrots or cauliflower in place of the rice or quinoa.
 Place 1/4 cup meat mixture in center of leaf and roll, tucking ends.
 Place cabbage rolls seam side down in slow cooker.